zjs123/EvoExplore/README.md

 **-relation2id.txt:** the first column is relation name, and second column is index of relation.

-**-train.txt, test.txt, valid.txt:** the first column is index of subject entity, second column is index of relation, third column is index of object entity, fourth column is the start time of fact and fifth column is end time of fact.
+**-train.txt, test.txt, valid.txt:** the first column is index of subject entity, second column is index of relation, third column is index of object entity, fourth column is the happened time of fact.

 **-stat.txt:** num of entites and num of relations